 Characterization surveys would be performed in the facility.
 Any remaining leachate in the tanks would be removed and processed in the Leachate Treatment Facility.
-The tanks and other equipment would be removed, and size reduced as necessary.
-Tank T-1 would be disposed of as Class A low-level radioactive waste while Tanks T-2 and T-3 would be disposed of as low specific activity waste.
-The structures would be demolished by conventional means, with the rubble being disposed offsite as low specific activity waste.
+The tanks and other equipment would be removed and reduced in size, as necessary.
+Tank T-1 could be disposed of as either Class A low-level radioactive waste or mixed low-level radioactive waste.2 It is assumed that Tanks T-2 and T-3 would be disposed of as construction and demolition debris because they were never used.
+However, these tanks may be sold or recycled.
+The structures would be demolished by conventional means.